saramibreak/DiscImageCreator/Doc/ReadMe.txt

   BA: ??, BC: ??, DE: DELL, HI: HITACHI, IB: IBM, LC: LaCie, NE: NEC, TI: ??

 *2
- If you rip a GD-ROM, you should rip to internal(and/or NTFS) HDD.
+ If you dump a GD-ROM, you should rip to internal(and/or NTFS) HDD.
  Otherwise, if you have a supported drive, you can't only rip about 99:59:74.
  The reason is unknown.
- TSSTcorp TS-H192C Reading often fails.
+ TSSTcorp TS-H192C, TS-H353A Reading often fails.
 (03-02-00, MEDIUM_ERROR - NO SEEK COMPLETE)

 *3
  Single data track disc fails.
 (05-64-00, ILLEGAL_REQUEST.
 ILLEGAL MODE FOR THIS TRACK) Not supported the C2 error report on READ D8 command

+*4
+ It can dump HD Area no swap but if swap, can't read the HD Area.